nikunjjadav123/django-postgres-botstrap-task-manager/README.md

-# Django PostgreSQL Bootstrap Task Manager
+# Django PostgreSQL Bootstrap Task Manager ( Basic Project )

 A simple **Task Manager** web application built with **Django**, **PostgreSQL**, and **Bootstrap 5**.
 Users can add, update, and manage tasks with a clean and responsive interface.